 The Security Monitor Program offers free walking and biking security escorts to and from campus locations and nearby neighborhoods for all students, staff, faculty and visitors.

-SMART Learning Commons offers free academic support in a variety of subjects in three locations: Wilson Library, Magrath Library and Klaeber Court.
+TASC offers free academic support in a variety of subjects in three locations: Wilson Library, Magrath Library and Klaeber Court.
 Peer Learning Consultants offer one-on-one assistance as well as group support for students taking gateway courses or struggling with mathematics, sciences, statistics, economics, writing or library research.

 SCRC actively assists University students with campus-based problems.
 The most common types of problems are grade and academic disputes, financial aid and billing problems, and disputes between professors and students.

 The Student Parent HELP (Higher Education for Low-Income People) Center offers programs and services that are designed to promote access, retention, and academic success for undergraduate students who have children.
 The center offers various academic and family support services and has programs for student parents registered in any undergraduate college on the Twin Cities campus.

 The Coffman Union and St. Paul Student Center both provide a place where students and the campus community can connect to student organizations, convenient services, entertainment, dining options, meeting and event spaces, and more.

 SCS offers individual and group counseling on academic, personal and career issues.
 LASC (Learning & Academic Skills Center), one of the SCS programs, offers classes, workshops, and one-to-one work on the skills needed by students to be successful in academic work, such as time management, effective note-taking, anti-procrastination and test-taking strategies.

 Contact this office for information about full and part-time jobs both on and off campus.

 Funded by student fees, this office provides a variety of legal services to full-time students.